Character

+As an organizing principle, we separated character strengths into three dimensions.
 Strengths of heart, such as gratitude, enable harmonious relationships with other people.
+Strengths of will, such as grit and self-control, enable achievement.
 Strengths of mind, such as curiosity, enable independent thinking.
-Strengths of will, such as grit, enable achievement.

 • Interpersonal